robinwhitmore/jekylltechdocs/pages/designer/ds_gs_admin.md

 <span style="color: red">[[screenshot of client tab main page]]</span>

 When you click on a client name, you're taken to the client's detail page.
-Here, you can [manage](ds_gs_clients.html#manage-clients) different aspects of the client, as well as create sites for them or log support questions.
+Here, you can [manage](ds_gs_clients.html#manage-clients) different aspects of the client, as well as create sites for them.

 <span style="color: red">[[screenshot of client detail page]]</span>
 ## Team
-If your company has more than one person who will use the Cloud Admin, here's where you [create and manage](ds_gs_team_members.html#create-a-team-member) those users, called Team Members.
-You create and search for Team Members from the main page.
+If your company has more than one person who will use the Cloud Admin, you create [create](ds_gs_team_members.html#create-a-team-member) those users as Team Members.

 <span style="color: red">[[screenshot of team tab main page]]</span>

-When you click on a member name, you navigate to their detail page, where you [assign a role](ds_gs_team_members.html#team-member-roles) that determines the access they have in the Cloud Admin.
+When you click on a member name, you navigate to their detail page where you [assign a role](ds_gs_team_members.html#team-member-roles) that determines the level of access they have in the Cloud Admin.

 <span style="color: red">[[screenshot of team detail page]]</span>
 ## Packages